Run For Office

 We help people who are pro-choice, pro-universal health care, pro-LGBTQ equality, pro-criminal justice reform; pro-working families and organized labor, pro-voting rights, pro-campaign finance reform, who focus on inequality, fair wages, and job creation; who acknowledge that climate change is real, man-made, and our responsibility to fight; and who will fight to reduce gun violence in their community.
 That being said: We are NOT the purity police.
 A progressive in Louisiana is different than a progressive in California.
 We help candidates run for the places they’re in.

-We work with candidates from all kinds of backgrounds — teachers, nurses, scientists, artists, musicians, rodeo stars, and restaurant managers.
+We work with candidates from all backgrounds — teachers, nurses, scientists, activists, artists, musicians, chiefs, and rodeo stars.
+If you are passionate about making a difference, we will support you.

 We’re looking for candidates with deep ties to their community.
 Folks who are already in their district — volunteering, organizing, mentoring, and doing the work.
 We don’t want to convince someone to move home to run — we want someone who calls a place home to step up and run.